stsiarzhanau/eslint-config-nextjs-typescript/README.md

 Otherwise, this config may be handy.
 As it allows not to bother with extending from `eslint-config-next` or `eslint-plugin-next`, dealing with potential conflicts / unintended overrides and installing additional dependencies.

 The best combo is to use this config alongside with Prettier and `prettier-plugin-tailwindcss`.
+See examples above.

 ## What's included?